-(3) You can change the "Wait" time before starting the screen saver and add a password in "Display Properties" (right-click the desktop and choose Properties)
+(3) You can change the "Wait" time before starting the screen saver and add a password.
+Click OK to save and exit.

-Settings: Click Visit Asus to go to ASUS web site.
+Settings:

+Click the speaker icon to turn sound ON or OFF.
 Click i for screen saver information.
 Click x to close the "Settings" screen.